jgddesigns/stateshaper/README.md

 3. Is a Custom Morph Rule Needed?
 The math done to change the array values can also be altered.
 This can allow for further customization of the deterministic array.

-4. Call the MSE Class Object and Pass the Created Parameters.
+4. Call Stateshaper Class Object and Pass the Created Parameters.

 5. Generate the Ouput
-Create as many tokens as needed with the MSE().generate_token(x) method.
+Create as many tokens as needed with Stateshaper().generate_token(x) method.
 This can be called all at once or during a loop.

 6. Modify the Stream if Needed
 The data can be changed based on input such as user behavior or duration.
 The main class variables can be assigned new values in real time, or a new instance of the class can be created.